 Supernova mentors must be 21 or older and be subject matter experts in a STEM (science, technology,

-engineering, mathematics) field and be registered under the new Supernova Mentor position code 52.
-A
+engineering, mathematics) field and be registered under the Supernova Mentor position code 52.
+A mentor is

-mentor is ideally someone who has successfully negotiated a STEM career path or has other subject matter
+ideally someone who has successfully negotiated a STEM career path or has other subject matter expertise

-expertise (such as hobbies or other special training) and is willing to share accumulated wisdom and
+(such as hobbies or other special training) and is willing to share accumulated wisdom and experience.
+To

-experience.
-To work on any level award you must be registered in that program.
+work on any level award you must be registered for that program.

 a greater interest in the STEM fields to experiment, understand the outcomes of these experiments, and

 present their findings to their Supernova mentor.
-These awards can earned by Cub Scouts, Boy Scouts, and
+These awards can be earned by Cub Scouts, Scouts BSA,

 By presenting opportunities for growth by way of engaging activities, you can pique a youth's interest in a

-pursue a particular career, or become an independent, self-supporting adult.
-By serving as a supernova
+a particular career, or become an independent, self-supporting adult.
+By serving as a supernova mentor, you

-mentor, you offer your time, knowledge, and other resources so that Scouting youth can explore a topic of
+offer your time, knowledge, and other resources so that Scouting youth can explore a topic of interest.

 Things to Remember:

-- STEM is fun!
-STEM-related activities and Nova awards are designed to be fun.
-We want to build
+STEM is FUN!
+STEM-related activities and Supernova awards are designed to be fun.
+We want to

-- Be safe!
-All experiments or projects should be conducted using the highest level of safety protocol
+Be safe!
+All experiments or projects should be conducted using the highest level of safety protocol and

-- Encourage youth.
-The goal is to encourage youth to stretch and grow, yet not frustrate them or turn
+Encourage youth.
+The goal is to encourage youth to stretch and grow, yet not frustrate them or turn them

-them off of STEM activities by making them too hard.
-This is addressed within the scope of the
+off of STEM activities by making them too hard.
+This is addressed within the scope of the requirements for

 same age.
 Some of this may depend on where they live, their school system, or their socioeconomic